tseccull/motes/instrument_io/instrument_io_instructions.md

 to the base version of MOTES, you will be asked to follow it to ensure consistency.
 Don't forget to alter the docstring at the top of your copied `instrumentio.py` template.
-Sections of the docstring enclosed in square brackets should be adjusted to match
+Sections of the docstring enclosed in square brackets should be updated with relevant details about you and the module you're creating.

 ### MOTES Style Conventions
 A template instrument I/O module, `instrumentio.py`, has been provided